A1cX/Grafana-Monitoring/README.md

 Set the Data Source to the Prometheus instance.

-Applie changes to visualize system metrics.
+Applied changes to visualize system metrics.

-Note: If the dashboard initially shows no data, allow a few moments for Prometheus to scrape metrics.
+Note: the dashboard initially showed no data, even after restart to allow Prometheus to scrape metrics.
+Manually correcetd the .json file to match the configuration of my Dashboard and linked them, restarted Prometehus and it worked.

 6. Verification